 In rare situations, the manufacturer and employer can both be held liable.
 For example, if the equipment was manufactured with defects, but the employer chose to utilize it on-site despite its faults, injured workers may file for both claims concurrently.

 Choose trusted attorneys for your work injury claim

 Dealing with the financial and emotional burden of a workplace injury caused by a defective or dangerous tool can be difficult.
-At Gerber & Holder Law, we help ensure that all injured Georgia workers receive adequate legal representation and justice so that they can rest easy.
+Our Atlanta workers’ compensation attorneys will ensure that all injured Georgia workers receive adequate legal representation and justice so that they can rest easy.
 Let our team of skilled lawyers help you pursue compensation so that you may receive your rightful benefits from the hands of those responsible.